Georgy Danilov: African studies in Soviet Union

 Danilov was the initiator of the study of African languages in Moscow.
 His efforts gave birth to the first Soviet Congress for African languages in Moscow in January 1934, during which his two papers "Perspectives, tasks and methods of studies on African languages" and "Phonetical system of Swahili" were presented.

 The Great Purge

 Danilov was an active member of the Communist Party.
-Like a number of other linguists and Africanists he perished due to Joseph Stalin's purges.
+Like a number of other linguists and Africanists he perished due to Great Purge.
 On 28 December 1934 he was expelled from the CPSU (b), and in January.
 1935 dismissed from all jobs and forced to work as an educator in children's colonies of the OGPU in Kaluga and near Serpukhov.

 Danilov was arrested on 14 May 1937.
 He was found guilty of crimes against his country and being a member of a counterrevolutionary terrorist organization and was executed on 29 July 1937.
 Danilov's ashes were scattered in the Donskoy Cemetery.
 He was rehabilitated on 10 November 1956.